markpmlim/OptimizingImageProcessing/Readme.md

 ## Optimizing Image Processing Performance

 This Swift playground is adapted from Apple's article "Optimizing Image Processing Performance".
-The  .rtfd is from a copy of the program's documentation distributed with XCode 11.6.
+The  .rtfd is a copy of the program's documentation distributed with XCode 11.6.

 There are 2 problems encountered.
 The following statement always returns **false** irrespective of whether the interleaved pixels is ARGB or RGBA.